Crosby, Stills, Nash & Young: CSNY: Déjà Vu to 4 Way Street, August 1969 – April 1971

+With the exception of drum parts (primarily performed by Dallas Taylor) and a handful of rhythm and acoustic guitar parts from Crosby and Nash, Stills (accorded the moniker "Captain Many Hands" by his bandmates) handled most of the instrumentation (including every lead guitar, bass and keyboard part) on the album, which left the band in need of additional personnel to be able to tour, a necessity given the debut album's commercial impact.

 Retaining Taylor, the band tried initially to hire a keyboard player.
 Stills initially approached virtuoso multi-instrumentalist Steve Winwood, who was already occupied with the newly formed group Blind Faith.
-Ertegun suggested former Buffalo Springfield member Neil Young, also managed by Elliot Roberts, as a fairly obvious choice; though principally a guitarist, Young was a proficient keyboardist and could alternate on the instrument with Stills and Nash in a live context.
-Stills and Nash initially held reservations, Stills because of his history with Young in Buffalo Springfield and Nash because of his personal unfamiliarity with Young.
-But after several meetings, the trio expanded to a quartet with Young a full partner.
+Ertegun suggested Neil Young, also managed by Elliot Roberts, as a fairly obvious choice; Young proved valuable because he could assist with guitar and keyboards by alternating with Stills and Nash in a live setting Initially, Stills and Nash objected - Stills because of his history with Young in Buffalo Springfield and Nash because of his personal unfamiliarity with Young.
+Despite that, the trio expanded to a quartet after Young had lunch with Nash.
 The terms of the contract allowed Young full freedom to maintain a parallel career with his new band, Crazy Horse.

 They initially completed the rhythm section with former Buffalo Springfield bassist Bruce Palmer.
 However, Palmer was let go due to his persistent personal problems following rehearsals at the Cafe au Go Go in New York City's Greenwich Village; according to Crosby, "Bruce Palmer was into another instrument and his head was not where it should have been."
 Teenaged Motown session bassist Greg Reeves joined in Palmer's place at the recommendation of Rick James, a friend and former bandmate of Neil Young.